-When you become a member of PriorityMedicare (Employer HMO), your first step is to choose a primary care provider (PCP).
-Your PCP may be a family practitioner, a general practitioner, an internal medicine physician, an obstetrician/gynecologist, a nurse practitioner and/or a physician assistant working in a primary care setting who meets state requirements and is trained to give
+When you become a member of PriorityMedicare (Employer PPO), you may choose a primary care provider (PCP).
+Your PCP may be a family practitioner, a general practitioner, an internal medicine physician, an obstetrician/gynecologist, a nurse practitioner and/or a physician assistant working in a primary care setting who meets state requirements and is trained to give you basic medical care in a primary care setting.
+Your PCP is your partner in helping you stay healthy and will help you learn how to take control of your health.
+Because he or she knows your health history, you can get the care you need, when you need it.

 Your PCP is able to help arrange or coordinate your services, including checking or consulting with other providers about your care and how it is going.
 If you need certain types of covered services or supplies, you may obtain a recommendation from your PCP to see a specialist or other provider.
-This may include x-rays, laboratory tests, therapies, care from doctors who are specialists, hospital admissions and follow-up care.
+This may include x-rays, laboratory tests, therapies, care from doctors who are specialists, hospital admissions, and follow-up care.
 In some cases, your PCP will need to get prior authorization (prior approval) from us.
-See Chapter 4 for details on services that require prior authorization.
+See Chapter 4 for details on the services that require prior authorization.
 When your PCP provides and coordinates your medical care, you should have all of your past medical records sent to your PCP's office.